 AIRCHECKS +: More stations and airchecks to enjoy.

-are listed below.
-Popular news related airchecks can be found on the SPECIAL POSTINGS page including coverage of major events as heard locally including tornado and severe weather, JFK and RFK assassinations, 35W bridge collapse, Apollo 11, 12 & 13 flights, Watergate, Twins World Series celebrations and more!
+SPECIAL POSTINGS: Major news events as heard locally including tornado and severe weather, JFK and RFK assassinations, 35W bridge collapse, Apollo flights, Watergate, Twins World Series celebrations and more.

-View 175+ videos of Twin Cities radio station
+VIDEOS: Almost 200 videos of Twin Cities radio station.

-CD copy.
-If you have recordings you can share, please CONTACT US.
-Thank you to more than 100 contributors who have provided airchecks and materials to this website
+If you have Twin Cities recordings/airchecks you can share, please contact us.
+Thank you to more than 100 contributors who have provided airchecks and materials to this website.

 Some web browsers will start playing audio files when you click on them.
 Others won't start playing until the file loads (which can take a while with large files).
 If you are using a PC, and the audio files don't start playing when you click on them, we suggest that you use another browser (like Chrome or Firefox) or right click on the file and save to your PC.